-Carrdus School, Banbury
+Carrdus School, near Banbury, Oxon

-Muddy says: A small, intimate, 'family' oriented prep school, Carrdus School near Banbury is a good option for those who resolutely don't want to hot-house their kids.
+A small, intimate, 'family' oriented prep school, Carrdus School near Banbury is a good option for those who resolutely don't want to hot-house their kids.

-What else?
-There’s good music provision, with 70% of kids learning an individual instrument at school and all instrumental requests catered for (go on, tell them your child plays the kora and see what happens).
-There are junior and senior choirs, wind band, string group and recorder group.
-SEN is well catered for with a dedicated SEN support within the school itself.
+There’s good music provision, with over 70% of kids learning an individual instrument at school and all instrumental requests catered for – that’s on the higher end of what I usually come across at this age.
+Clearly the small number of children hampers larger orchestras, but there are junior and senior choirs, wind band, string group and a recorder group.

 Nurturing, friendly, effective.
 The parents I talked to love the fact that the children are allowed to stay young here and can roam the woodlands, and grab stilts, hoops and play-stuff from the shed as they wish.
 That was definitely my sense of the school too.
 I could definitely see that my kids would thrive here.

-THE MUDDY VERDICT:
+THE MUDDY VERDICT

-Not for: Those who like the ‘grandness’ of country private schools.
+NOT FOR: Those who like the ‘grandness’ of country private schools.
 The main building is attractive with the school rooms looking out onto the garden, but it’s essentially a house and feels rather compact.
 Kids with ‘large’ personalities might do better at a bigger school with more of a pecking order.
 And it didn’t bother me particularly, but you can hear the motorway in the distance when the wind blows the wrong way.

 Carrdus School, Overthorpe Hall, Banbury, Oxon, OX17 2BS.
 Tel: 01295 263733.